Wolox/react-bootstrap/generators/app/templates/README.md

 ## Using react-i18next

-Add your resource boundle translations on component level and import that file on top of that component to include translations.
+Add your resource bundle translations on the component level and import that file in the component to include translations.

 `import './i18n';`